Changing an Employees' Working Hours

 We explain everything you need to know when changing an employees' working hours

-In a time where conventional working hours are becoming less common, options like flexitime are becoming more standard.
+In a time where conventional working hours are less favourable, options like flextime are becoming more standard.
 However, not all companies are embracing options like working from home or irregular hours, and so some employees may need to make a case for any changes to their working hours.

 Naturally, any changes to an employee’s working hours must be agreed upon by both the employee and the employer.
 Failure to do so can result in troubles for the employer, as the employee may be entitled to claim a breach in contract.
 Any changes should be beneficial to all parties involved, so to an agreement both the employee and the employer should understand how to broach and discuss the subject.